reach-sh/reach-developer-portal/readme.md

     The following directions assume that *reach-developer-portal* is the [cwd](https://en.wikipedia.org/wiki/Working_directory) on your computer.

 1. Convert source files to website files.
-(Node.js is required.
+(Node.js and npm are required.
 I use v16.3.0 or greater.)

     ```
     $ cd tools